trent-gill/portfolio/README.md

 One of the most important steps in strategic and effective public relations is accurately identifying the publics with which you want to build mutually beneficial relationships.
 A popular axiom for public relations is that there is no such thing as a “general public.”
 In other words, an organization has a variety of key groups who bring different expectations for their relationship with the organization.
 These differences help an organization segment its publics into groups with similar values and expectations and to focus communication strategies.

-Attached, you'll find a short chapter you need to read that is titled "Identifying Stakeholders and Prioritizing Stakeholders and Publics."
+Below, you'll find a short chapter you need to read that is titled "Identifying Stakeholders and Prioritizing Stakeholders and Publics."
 This is going to be critical information that is required for completing your segmentation matrix.

+<a href="http://2012books.lardbucket.org/books/public-relations/s08-identifying-and-prioritizing-s.html" class="btn btn-lg btn-primary" target="_blank">Identifying Stakeholders and Prioritizing Stakeholders and Publics</a>

 You can prioritize them three different ways:

 #### By Attributes
 <ul>